Fusion4Energy/F4Enix/docs/source/usage/introduction.rst

 The following is a list of the kind of files that are currently at least partially supported by F4Enix:

-* MCNP input file by :py:mod:`f4enix.input.inputAPI`
+* MCNP input file by :py:class:`f4enix.input.MCNPinput.Input`
-* MCNP MCTAL file by :py:mod:`f4enix.output.mctal`
+* MCNP MCTAL file by :py:class:`f4enix.output.mctal.Mctal`
-* MCNP MESHTAL file, including modified versions produced by D1SUNED by :py:mod:`f4enix.output.meshtal`
+* MCNP MESHTAL file, including modified versions produced by D1SUNED by :py:class:`f4enix.output.meshtal.Meshtal`
-* MCNP output file (only some basic features) by :py:mod:`f4enix.output.outputAPI`
+* MCNP output file by :py:class:`f4enix.output.MCNPoutput.Output`
-* VTK files by :py:mod:`f4enix.output.pyvistawrap`
+* VTK files by :py:class:`f4enix.output.pyvistawrap.PyVistaWrapper`

 All classes and methods of the F4Enix API are documented and usage examples are provided in all the most important classes documentations.